Nacim-Guellati/Catching-fish-presence-FishNet/doc/test.md

 - line 124: make sure the image format is the same as the images you have in your test set (.jpeg/ .jpg/ etc..) which are located in `Catching-fish-presence-FishNet/images/test_set`.

-2. Run the following lines in your command prompt:
+2. Run the following lines in your command prompt: (Paths are to be configured)
 ````bash
 source venv/bin/activate
 export PYTHONPATH=/path/to/models-master/slim:$PYTHONPATH